lara-martin/NLP-class/homeworks/grad.md

 will not be shared.
 You may also provide a written description of what, if any, writing assistance you received (e.g., the GSA Writing Advisor).

-**Milestone 3: Paper Peer Review.** In this process, you will receive up to two other students’ papers; you must provide feedback on the breadth, depth, and clarity of exposition.
+**Checkpoint 3: Paper Peer Review.** In this process, you will receive up to two other students’ papers; you must provide feedback on the breadth, depth, and clarity of exposition.
 Reviewing forms and guides will be provided.
 To receive full credit for the reviews, you must provide constructive and civil reviews (a guide will be provided).
 This review will be “double-blind:” as a reviewer, you will not know whose papers you are reviewing, and as an author, you will not know who your reviewers are.
 This is why it is important for the Milestone 1 papers to be anonymized.
 All paper-reviewer identities will be known to course staff.

-**Final version of the paper.** This must be a complete, well-written paper.
+**Final Submission: Final version of the paper.** This must be a complete, well-written paper.

 You will turn in:
 * a **NON-ANONYMIZED** PDF of the paper,